 The Export button allows you to export coefficients for the selected sensor to an .XML file.
-If you move that sensor onto another instrument, you can then import the coefficients from the .XML file when setting up the .con file for that instrument.
+If you move that sensor onto another instrument, you can then import the coefficients from the .XML file when setting up the .con or .xmlcon configuration file for that instrument.

-The Import button allows you to import coefficients for the selected sensor from another .con file or from an .XML file.
+The Import button allows you to import coefficients for the selected sensor from another .con or .xmlcon file or from an .XML file.
 When you click the Import button, a dialog box appears.
 Select the desired file type, and then browse to and select the file:

-- .con file opens a .con file, retrieves the calibration coefficients from the .con file for the type of sensor you selected, and enters the coefficients in the calibration coefficients dialog box.
-If the .con file contains more than one of that type of sensor (for example, SBE Data Processing can process data for an instrument interfacing with up to two SBE 43 oxygen sensors, so the .con file could contain coefficients for two SBE 43 sensors), a dialog box allows you to select the desired sensor by serial number.
-If the .con file does not contain any of that type of sensor, SBE Data Processing responds with an error message. - .XML file imports an .XML file that contains calibration coefficients for one sensor.
+- .con or .xmlcon configuration file opens a .con or .xmlcon file, retrieves the calibration coefficients from the file for the type of sensor you selected, and enters the coefficients in the calibration coefficients dialog box.
+If the .con or .xmlcon file contains more than one of that type of sensor (for example, SBE Data Processing can process data for an instrument interfacing with up to two SBE 43 oxygen sensors, so the .con or .xmlcon file could contain coefficients for two SBE 43 sensors), a dialog box allows you to select the desired sensor by serial number.
+If the .con or .xmlcon file does not contain any of that type of sensor, SBE Data Processing responds with an error message. - .XML file imports an .XML file that contains calibration coefficients for one sensor.
 If the .XML file you select is not compatible with the selected sensor type, SBE Data Processing responds with an error message.